carynJohansen/Review_GeneExpressionLocalAdaptation/papers/summaries_notes.md

 ### Abstract
 The last two decades have seen important advances in our knowledge of maize domestication, thanks in part to the contributions of genetic data.
 Genetic studies have provided firm evidence that maize was domesticated from Balsas teosinte (Zea mays subspecies parviglumis), a wild relative that is endemic to the mid- to lowland regions of southwestern Mexico.
 An interesting paradox remains, however: Maize cultivars that are most closely related to Balsas teosinte are found mainly in the Mexican highlands where subspecies parviglumis does not grow.
 Genetic data thus point to primary diffusion of domesticated maize from the highlands rather than from the region of initial domestication.
 Recent archeological evidence for early lowland cultivation has been consistent with the genetics of domestication, leaving the issue of the ancestral position of highland maize unresolved.
 We used a new SNP dataset scored in a large number of accessions of both teosinte and maize to take a second look at the geography of the earliest cultivated maize.
 We found that gene flow between maize and its wild relatives meaningfully impacts our inference of geographic origins.
 By analyzing differentiation from inferred ancestral gene frequencies, we obtained results that are fully consistent with current ecological, archeological, and genetic data concerning the geography of early maize cultivation.

 ---

-## The role of gene expression in ecological speciation

-Pavey, S.A., Collin, H., Nosil, P. and Rogers, S.M., 2010.
-The role of gene expression in ecological speciation.
-Annals of the New York Academy of Sciences, 1206(1), pp.110-129.

-### Abstract
-Ecological speciation is the process by which barriers to gene flow between populations evolve due to adaptive divergence via natural selection.
-A relatively unexplored area in ecological speciation is the role of gene expression.
-Gene expression may be associated with ecologically important phenotypes not evident from morphology and play a role during colonization of new environments.
-Here we review two potential roles of gene expression in ecological speciation: (1) its indirect role in facilitating population persistence and (2) its direct role in contributing to genetically based reproductive isolation.
-We find indirect evidence that gene expression facilitates population persistence, but direct tests are lacking.
-We also find clear examples of gene expression having effects on phenotypic traits and adaptive genetic divergence, but links to the evolution of reproductive isolation itself remain indirect.
-Gene expression during adaptive divergence seems to often involve complex genetic architectures controlled by gene networks, regulatory regions, and “eQTL hotspots.”
-Nonetheless, we review how approaches for isolating the functional mutations contributing to adaptive divergence are proving to be successful.
-The study of gene expression has promise for increasing our understanding ecological speciation, particularly when integrative approaches are applied.

----